 Oreo Cookie Christmas Ornaments

 - Line a baking sheet with waxed paper or parchment paper.
 Place the candy coating in a medium microwave-safe bowl.
-Microwave in 30-second increments, stirring after every 30 seconds to prevent overheating, until the coating is melted and smooth.
+Microwave at 50% power in 45-second increments, stirring after every 45 seconds to prevent overheating, until the coating is melted and smooth.

-- Using forks or candy dipping tools, dip a cookie in the melted coating until it’s completely covered.
-Remove it from the coating and let the excess drip back into the bowl, then place it on the baking sheet.
+- Using a fork or candy dipping tool, dip a cookie in the melted coating until it’s completely covered.
+Remove it from the coating and let it drip back into the bowl.
+Gently scrape the bottom of the cookie against the lip of the bowl to remove any excess, then place it on the baking sheet.

-- Repeat, dipping the remaining cookies and decorating them with peanut butter cups and M&Ms. If the coating gets too thick while dipping, re-warm it briefly in the microwave until flulid again.
+- Dip and decorate the remaining candies.
+If the coating gets too thick while you’re dipping, re-warm it briefly in the microwave until it is fluid again.